TonyHGF/MNE-BIDS-Pipeline/README.md

 This repository contains a lightweight wrapper around the official MNE-BIDS and MNE-BIDS-Pipeline tools for the in-house BrainVision EEG data.
-It does not reimplement preprocessing, QC, caching, or report generation.

 ## Data Layout